sheilbronn/rtl2mqtt/README.md

 # rtl2mqtt

 This script transforms the data from the SDR receiving software [rtl_433](https://github.com/merbanan/rtl_433) to MQTT messages.
 It cleans the data, reduces unnecessary fields and duplicates.
-It is intended to run as a daemon automatically after a device boot and interactively.
-Several logging facilities ease debugging your environment.
+It is intended to run as a daemon, e.g. automatically after a device boot, or  on the command line.
+Several logging facilities ease debugging in your environment.

 The following sample MQTT output is from a typical suburb neighbourhood with different weather stations (inside and outside), movement sensors, smoke sensors, blind switches etc...